Skewness/Kurtosis

 Skewness and Kurtosis in R

 Skewness measures the the amount of asymmetry in a distribution, while Kurtosis describes the “tailedness” of the curve.
 These measures are frequently used to assess the normality of the data.
 There are several methods to calculate these measures.
 In R, there are at least four different packages that contain functions for Skewness and Kurtosis.
-This write-up will examine the the following packages: e1071, moments, procs, and sasLM.
+This write-up will examine the following packages: e1071, moments, procs, and sasLM.

 Data Used